Terry Grant (gridiron football)

-Terry O'Neal Grant (born March 3, 1987) is a former professional running back for the Hamilton Tiger-Cats of the Canadian Football League.
+Terry O'Neal Grant (born March 3, 1987) is an American former professional football player.

 He was signed by the Hamilton Tiger-Cats as an undrafted free agent on May 30, 2011.
 In his first season with the Tiger-Cats he played in six games, rushing for 151 yards on 20 carries and catching 6 passes for 87 yards.

 College career

 Grant played for the University of Alabama Crimson Tide from 2006 to 2009.
 His best season was 2007, when he rushed for 891 yards and 8 touchdowns.
 He also caught 26 passes for 176 yards and a touchdown that year.
 In subsequent years a series of injuries limited his playing time and he was unable to regain his position as a starter.